 Living expenses are listed as $13,000 per year by the International Student Services office (as required by the US government for visa issues).
 Expenses are greater if you purchase or rent a car.
 Our students typically find internship employment that pays substantially more than this, and in close proximity to campus.

-Yes, but with a caveat: International students may work no more than 20 hours per week during the academic year and 40 hours per week as prescribed by visa law.
-This is ALL JOBS ADDED TOGETHER.
+Yes, however international students may work no more than 20 total hours per week during the academic year and 40 total hours per week as prescribed by visa law.
+This total is ALL JOBS ADDED TOGETHER.
 Many of our students receive partial tuition by working 6 hours per week as a TA.
 This leaves 14 hours per week open to work as an intern.